Employment in the UK: December 2024

 Statistics for usual hours worked measure how many hours people usually work per week.
 Compared with actual hours worked, they are not affected by absences and so can provide a better measure of normal working patterns.
 For example, a person who usually works 37 hours a week but who was on holiday for a week would be recorded as working zero actual hours for that week, while usual hours would be recorded as 37 hours.

 Workers temporarily absent from a job as a result of the coronavirus (COVID-19) pandemic would still be classed as employed; however, they would be employed working no hours.
-This has directly affected estimates of total actual hours worked during the pandemic.
-Since the average actual weekly hours are the average of all in employment, those temporarily absent from a job also affected these estimates.
+This has directly affected estimates of total actual hours worked during the coronavirus pandemic.
+As the average actual weekly hours are the average of all in employment, those temporarily absent from a job also affected these estimates.

 Claimant Count

 The Claimant Count is an official statistic in development that measures the number of people who are receiving a benefit principally for the reason of being unemployed.
-Currently the Claimant Count consists of those receiving Jobseeker’s Allowance, and Universal Credit claimants in the “searching for work” conditionality group.
+Currently the Claimant Count consists of those receiving Jobseekers' Allowance, and Universal Credit claimants in the "searching for work" conditionality group.

 Economic inactivity